Hyperfoil/Horreum/README.md

 ## Running in dev mode over HTTPS

+> TODO: Dev mode currently does not work over HTTPS (this is Quinoa issue)

 By default, the local setup uses plain HTTP.
 If you need to test HTTPS, run the docker-compose/podman-compose as usual (in this setup the other containers won't be secured) and then run:

 ```bash